Humberside Airport

-Humberside Airport (IATA: HUY, ICAO: EGNJ) is an international airport at Kirmington in the Borough of North Lincolnshire, England, 10 NM from three large settlements: Grimsby (east), Hull (north) and Scunthorpe (west), on the A18, the latter two places reached by longer roads, in the case of Hull via England's longest bridge that crosses the Humber Estuary.
-It was owned by Manchester Airports Group (the largest UK-owned airport group) from 1999 until 1 August 2012, when it was sold to the Eastern Group of companies.
-North Lincolnshire Council retains a minority of shares in the Airport.
+Humberside Airport (IATA: HUY, ICAO: EGNJ) is an international airport at Kirmington in North Lincolnshire, England, 10 NM from Grimsby (east), Hull (north) and Scunthorpe (west).
+It is also 28 mi from Lincoln, the county's largest city.

+It was owned by Manchester Airports Group from 1999 until 1 August 2012, when it was sold to the Eastern Group of companies.
+North Lincolnshire Council retains a minority of shares in the airport.

+The airport's majority owner is Bristow Helicopters.

 History

 The airport was previously a Royal Air Force base, RAF Kirmington, opened in 1941 during the Second World War, from which No. 166 Squadron RAF operated the Avro Lancaster.
-The site was abandoned after the war in 1945, and lay unused until 1974 when the local council re-opened the site as Kirmington Airport.
+The airfield was closed after the war in 1945, and lay unused as an airfield until 1973 when the local council decided to establish an airport at the site.
+Work included resurfacing the runways, installing lighting, construction of a new designated terminal building and the building of a taxiway.
+In 1974, construction finished and the site re-opened as Kirmington Airport.
+The first commercial flight took place in 1975 to Amsterdam.
 When the local area was renamed Humberside following local government re-organisation in England, the name was changed to Humberside Airport.

 The main runway, designated 03/21 (since redesignated 02/20) was extended to its current length in 1992, allowing operation of much larger aircraft.
+In the 1990s, the Concorde landed and took off at the airport on several occasions.